shareloqs/MPSDynamics/docs/src/examples/timedep.md

 This initial state is a product state between the system and the chain.
 It is constructed using a list of the 'local state' of each site of the MPS, and the dimensions of the physical legs of the MPS are set to be the same as the ones of the MPO.

 In this part, the time-dependent terms of the MPO are stored in a list.
-This enables to add these terms to the MPO elements at each timestep and avoid the calculation of a new MPO.
+This enables to add these terms to the MPO elements at each timestep and avoid the calculation of an entire new MPO.
 This way is not cumbersome since it adds a matrix sum at each time step.

 ```julia
 #---------------------------